Krnl-staff/FAQ/Set up KRNL.md

 # Obtaining the Krnl requirements to run Krnl.
-Without these, Krnl won't function properly.
+Without these, Krnl won't function properly!
 # PLEASE FOLLOW ALL THE STEPS IF YOU WANT KRNL TO WORK PROPERLY!
 1.)
 Check if you have a x64 or x86 device.
 To do so follow the steps: